Pilot for Anti-Racism Research

 ‘Race’ has often been inappropriately used in medicine and biomedical research as a proxy for genetic ancestry and admixture.
 However, race does play a powerful role in influencing individuals’ health, not due to innate biologic differences but to the health-harming effects of racism and oppressive social forces.1,2

-Anti-Racism is the active process of identifying and eliminating racism by changing systems, organizational structures, policies and practices and attitudes, so that power is redistributed and shared equitably.
-Anti-racism examines and disrupts the power imbalances between racialized and non-racialized people, to shift power away from those who have been historically over-advantaged and towards people of color.
+Anti-racism is the active process of identifying and eliminating racism by changing systems, organizational structures, policies, and practices, as well as attitudes and behaviors so that resources, opportunities, and power are redistributed and shared equitably.
+Anti-racism examines and disrupts power imbalances.
 Critical Race Theory is a central framework for anti-racism scholarship, driving the understanding and uprooting of the causes of racial hierarchies and their consequences.
 Anti-racism research uses approaches such as the Public Health Critical Race Praxis for applying Critical Race Theory to empirical research of “contemporary racial phenomena, illuminating disciplinary conventions that may inadvertently reinforce social hierarchies and offers tools for racial equity approaches to knowledge production.”3

-Although anti-racism research includes a focus on health inequities, it differs from research more narrowly focused on health disparities by explicitly examining the contribution of racism, particularly structural racism, to disparities and by examining the racial context in which the research is conducted, such as power sharing among community stakeholders in the research process.
+Although anti-racism research includes a focus on health inequities, it differs from research more narrowly focused on health disparities by explicitly examining the contribution of racism, particularly structural racism, to disparities and by examining the racial context in which the research is conducted, such as power sharing between academics and community partners in the research process.

 1 C. Jones, https://pubmed.ncbi.nlm.nih.gov/11495851/